 Disputes and complaints

-Get advice from your local Tenants Advice and Advocacy Service about applying to the NSW Civil and Administrative Tribunal or complaining to NSW Fair Trading.
-See also Factsheet 11: NSW Civil and Administrative Tribunal and Complaining to NSW Fair Trading.
+Get advice from your local Tenants’ Advice Service about applying to the Tribunal or complaining to Fair Trading.

 You can apply to the Tribunal for order/s that:

 - the landlord prepares and enters into a written tenancy agreement

 - a term of the tenancy agreement is invalid because it is inconsistent with the law